sandeshvijayraj/Yana_Food_Boot/README.md

-# food_delivery_bot
+# food_Ordering_bot
-food delivery bot using alexa voice processing
+food Ordering bot using alexa skill kit

-.enc is the required .py file to run
+Convert .enc to .req file to Run

-account on amazon developer is required to test the code.
+Configure your alexa skill kit to be compitable with the backend request response design.

-Since alexa skill set require HTTPS request , so ngrok is used as a third party to convert our http request to https.
+Since alexa skill set require HTTPS request , so ngrok is used as a third party to have global access to the localhost on which the python file will be running
-Hence , there should be a account on ngrok to handle request.

-A session is created for each user using python in yana.py file.
-The core working of bot is dealt over here.

-yana.db is a database file which is used to store the values i.e. the value used throughout the session and also the predefined utterances.
+This program is capable to differentiate and control user session for seamless usage.

+Yana.db stores information related to the food like price, name, restaurant name, Place and so on in the server it stores